ttalexander2/asteroids-go/docs/index.md

 {% highlight Golang %}
 for{
-  Do stuff...
+ // Do stuff...
   if(condition){
     break
   }
 }
 {% endhighlight %}
-Go also features goto and labels, however their use is discouraged.
+Go also features `goto` and labels, however their use is discouraged.

 ## Semantics